Karle Wilson Baker: Texas Woman of Letters, Karle Wilson Baker

-Written by author Sarah Ragland Jackson, this biography describes Karle Wilson Baker's life as a remarkable Texas poet of the 20th century, but whose important contributions to Texas literature have been overshadowed by her male contemporaries.
+Written by author Sarah Ragland Jackson, this biography describes Karle Wilson Baker's life as a Texan poet of the 20th century, but whose important contributions to Texas literature have been overshadowed by her male contemporaries.
 Published in December 2005, this book provides thorough well-researched details on Baker's life and gives readers more of an insight to Karle Wilson Baker's challenge in making her way into the mainly male-dominated literary world of that time.